 Instead they rely on touch.
-Touch works like mouse clicks on your computer.
-When you need to type something, a keyboard will appear onscreen and you can tap keys on that to type.
+Touch works like mouse clicks on your PC.
+When you need to type something, a keyboard will appear onscreen and you can tap keys on that to type them.

-There is also a kind of special language of gestures that lets you control the tablet in new ways.
-A double-tap will zoom in on a web page, or holding your finger on the screen might bring up a special menu.
+There is also a kind of special 'language' of gestures that lets you control the tablet in new ways.
+A double tap will zoom a web page, or holding your finger on the screen might bring up a special menu.